 Peer Review Process

-Jurnal Ilmiah Peuradeun (JIP) adheres to a Double-Blind Review process that is rapid, fair, and also ensures a high quality of articles published.
+Jurnal Ilmiah Peuradeun (JIP) the Indonesian Journal of the Social Sciences, adheres to a Double-Blind Review process that is rapid, fair, and also ensures a high quality of articles published.
 Through the Double-Blind Review system, both reviewers and authors are anonymous.
 Author anonymity to prevent reviewer bias, for example, based on the author's country of origin or previous controversial work.
 Manuscripts written by prestigious or well-known authors are considered based on the content of their manuscripts, not their reputation.
 This statement is based on the COPE (Committee on Publication Ethics) Code of Conduct and Best Practice Ethical Guidelines for Peer Reviewers.

 - Accept Submission;